Skip to article frontmatterSkip to article content

 This animation shows the explosion of a white dwarf, the extremely dense remnant of a star that can no longer burn nuclear fuel in its core.
 In this Type Ia supernova, the white dwarf’s gravity steals matter from a nearby stellar companion.
 When the white dwarf reaches a mass estimated at 1.4 times the current mass of the Sun, it can no longer support its own weight and explodes.
 Credit: NASA/JPL-Caltech

-SNe Ia draw their energy from the decay of iron-group elements that were produced during the explosion Colgate & McKee (1969).
-The main radioactive element formed is 2856Ni^{56}_{28}\text{Ni} :
+SNe Ia draw their energy from the disintegration of iron-group elements that were produced during the explosion Colgate & McKee (1969).
+The main radioactive element formed is 2856Ni^{56}_{28}\text{Ni}:

 2 612C+2 816O2856Ni2\ ^{12}_{\ 6}\mathrm{C} + 2\ ^{16}_{\ 8}\mathrm{O} \rightarrow ^{56}_{28}\mathrm{Ni}

-The nickel isotope 2856Ni^{56}_{28}\text{Ni} then decays to 2756Co^{56}_{27}\text{Co} with a half-life of 6.1 days, which in turn decays to stable iron 2656Fe^{56}_{26}\text{Fe} with a half-life of 77.3 days:
+since it is a simple stoichiometric combination of carbon and oxygen atoms, the most abundant atoms of a white dwarf.
+The nickel isotope 2856Ni^{56}_{28}\text{Ni} then disintegrates into 2756Co^{56}_{27}\text{Co} with a half-life of 6.1 days, which itself disintegrates into stable iron 2656Fe^{56}_{26}\text{Fe} with a half-life of 77.3 days:

 2856Ni2756Co2656Fe^{56}_{28}\mathrm{Ni} \rightarrow ^{56}_{27}\mathrm{Co} \rightarrow ^{56}_{26}\mathrm{Fe}